AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/safely-delete-files-when-out-of-disk-space-adobe-commerce-on-our-cloud-architecture.md

 ## Affected products and versions

-* Adobe Commerce on cloud infrastructure:
+* Adobe Commerce on cloud infrastructure 2.4.2 - 2.4.7
-  2.4.2-2.4.7
 * This is specific to dedicated Pro clusters.
 Starter and Integration environments are single node, and do not have the `/data/exports` directory.

 ## Signs of low disk space